zeek/spicy/doc/programming/language/functions.rst

 has return type other than void, all paths through the body must end in a :ref:`statement_return` returning a corresponding value.

-A parameter specifications can be postfixed with a default value:
+A parameter specification can be postfixed with a default value:
 ``NAME: TYPE = DEFAULT``.
 Callers may then skip providing that parameter.